dagnall53/NMEADisplay/README.md

 ## HOW TO INSTALL FIRST TIME

 First, plug your module into a com port on your PC and record which port it is using.
-If confused, check device Manager and look for the USB-SERIAL CH340 port.
+If confused, check Device Manager and look for the USB-SERIAL CH340 port.
 Remember the port number!
 Download the Zip file of the GitHub Project. (green button -<>CODE and select 'Download Zip') Save the file and extract all the files using a zip tool to somewhere on your PC. - I suggest /downloads.